hashkat/hashkat/docs/tutorial04.md

 # The Twitter_Suggest Follow Model (The Barabasi-Albert Model)

-The **twitter_suggest** follow model is based on the [Barabasi-Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) with preferential attachment.
-Preferential attachment occurs when a resource is distributed preferentially to those who already have more.
+The **twitter_suggest** (or preferential_global) follow model is based on the work of [Barabasi & Albert](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) with preferential attachment in networks.
+Preferential attachment occurs when a resource is distributed preferentially to those who already have more of it.
 Those who have (x) get more (x).
 In the twitter_suggest follow model an agent with many followers will get more followers.

-The twitter_suggest preferential attachment follow model can be implemented three different ways, each of which is outlined below:
+Twitter_suggest may be implemented three different ways, each of which is outlined below:

 * Classic Barabasi
 * Non-Classic Barabasi